AsherJingkongChen/codeslide/doc/MANUAL.md

 ## NOTE
 - CodeSlide CLI allows users to create presentations with code snippets.
   The tool supports syntax highlighting for 44 common language families, including C, Python, Java, JavaScript, and many more [(click to check out supported languages)](#supported-languages).
-- When a user creates a slide with a code snippet, the program automatically determines the syntax highlighting for the code based on the file extension and syntax.
+- When a user creates a slideshow with a code snippet, the program automatically determines the syntax highlighting for the code based on the file extension and syntax.
 For example, if the file extension is `.js`, the program will use `"javascript"` syntax highlighting.
-- However, users can explicitly to override the default logic by setting the value of `slide[number].lang`.
+- However, users can explicitly to override the default logic by setting the value of `slides[number].lang`.
 This is useful when the file extension or syntax does not match the intended language.
-It is important to note that the value of `slide[number].lang` must be one of the supported languages for the syntax highlighting to work correctly.
+It is important to note that the value of `slides[number].lang` must be one of the supported languages for the syntax highlighting to work correctly.
-- In addition, if one wants to disable syntax highlighting for a code snippet, setting the value of slide[number].lang to "plaintext" explicitly is required.
+- In addition, if one wants to disable syntax highlighting for a code snippet, setting the value of slides[number].lang to "plaintext" explicitly is required.
 This will disable syntax highlighting of the page.
-- It is important to note that the values in `slide[number].lang` are language families and **not filename extensions**.
+- It is important to note that the values in `slides[number].lang` are language families and **not filename extensions**.
 For example, if a file is named `index.html`, the program will recognize it as a `"xml"` language.

 ## Supported Languages